AsemDevs/Users-List-REST-API-Integration/README.md

 - `composer run phpcs` to check your code for compliance with the coding standards.
 - `composer run phpcbf` to automatically fix any issues that can be fixed.

+## Caching

+User Spotlight Pro utilizes WordPress Transients API to cache the data fetched from the external API.
+This reduces the number of requests made to the API and improves the overall performance of the plugin.

+The following cache strategies are implemented:

+- User list: Cached for 1 hour
+- User details: Cached for 1 hour (separate cache entry for each user)

+You can adjust the cache duration by modifying the `HOUR_IN_SECONDS` constant in the `fetchUsers()` and `_fetchUserDetails()` methods of the `ApiService` class.

 ## License